 Gratefully, Dr. Salim says, “Thank you so much to whoever is supporting mental health.
 Strong mind, strong body.”

-When you support Medical Teams, you provide a psychiatrist like Dr. Salim with the tools to care for his patients, people like Obedi.
+When you support Medical Teams, you provide a psychiatrist like Dr. Salim with the tools to care for his patients.
+Your generosity can help someone like Obedi, who needed loving, long-term care to regain a sense of mental well-being.

 photo of Lauren Hobson